garrandall/popular-music-data/tracks/california-dreamin--bobby-womack.md

 Cos all the leaves are brown
 And the skies are gray, yeah
 I went for a walk
-On a winter's day, oooohhhhhhh
+On a winter's day, oh
 Id be safe and warm
 If I was in LA
 California dreamin